 While the mystery of what led Sarah Winchester to this curious obsession is no mystery at all (i.e. mental illness), the house is an interesting look into her world and the lovely architecture of the time, and life in 19th century San Jose.
 The house listed as a National Historic Landmark.

 Visiting the Winchester Mystery House

-There are three different types of tours offered each day (Prices: Adult / Senior / Child):
+There are two different types of tours offered each day (Prices: Adult / Senior / Child):

 The Door to Nowhere

 The Winchester house is full of strange passageways like this second story "door to nowhere."
 Winchester believed that things like this would distract and confuse the spirits she was convinced were following her.